linhnddev/uwp/myapps/privacy-policy.md

 - Some apps may use services like Google, Microsoft, Twitch.
 Please read the below section for more information about what my apps collect

 ## Information My Apps collect and do not collect:
-- My apps only collect loging and event information about the Device and app itseft for analytic purpose
+- My apps only collect loging and event information about the Device and app itseft for analytics purpose
 - I do not collect all sensitive user information like username, password.
 All information of user are saved encrypted locally in app folder

 ## Ads in app: